Bitget CEO Warns of Phishing Scams Targeting Crypto Users

 Rising Crypto‑Related Violence

-This warning comes at a time when incidents of crypto‑related violence are on the rise.
-Earlier this year, two brothers in Minnesota were charged with holding a family hostage at gunpoint and forcing a victim to transfer $8 million in crypto.
-In Paris, a man was kidnapped near the Arc de Triomphe and robbed of a hard drive containing €2 million in Bitcoin.
+Obviously, This warning comes at a time when incidents of crypto‑related violence are on the rise, So you should be careful.
+Probably, Earlier this year, two brothers in Minnesota were charged with holding a family hostage at gunpoint and forcing a victim to transfer $8 million in crypto, Which is crazy.

 Takeaway